Kamran-Afzali/Kamran-Afzali.github.io/_posts/FB_PRPHT_HPT.md

 ### Hyperparameter Tuning end-to-end process

-The end-to-end process is as follows:

-+ Get the resamples.
-Here we will perform a k-fold cross-validation and obtain a cross-validation plan that we can plot to see “inside the folds”.
++ Download the resamples.
+We'll use k-fold cross-validation to generate a cross-validation plan that we can plot to view "within the folds."

-+ Prepare for parallel process: register to future and get the number of vCores.
++ Get the number of vCores for the parallel process by registering to the future.

-+ Define the tunable model specification: explicitly indicate the tunable parameters.
++ Define the tunable model specification: specify the tunable parameters clearly.

-+ Define a tunable workflow into which we add the tunable model specification and the existing recipe; update the recipe if necessary.
++ Create a tunable workflow in which we add the tunable model specification and the existing recipe; if necessary, alter the recipe.

-+ Verify that the system has all tunable parameters’ range, some parameter such as mtry do not have its values range correctly initialized.
++ Check that the system has all tunable parameters' ranges set correctly; some parameters, such as mtry, do not have their values ranges set correctly.
-+ Define the search grid specification: you must provide type of grid (random or latin hypercube sampling) and its size.
++ Define the search grid: the type of grid (random or latin hypercube sampling) and its size must be specified.

-+ Toggle on the parallel processing

-+ Run the hyperparameter tuning by provding the tunable workflow, the resamples, and the grid specification.
++ Provide the adjustable procedure, resamples, and grid specification to do the hyperparameter tuning.

-+ Run several tuning rouds if you can e.g., if you have the time and resources and/or you are able to fix some parameter ranges.
++ If you have the time and resources and/or are able to adjust some parameter ranges, run many tweaking routines.

-+ After several tuning rounds, select the best model: with the lowest RMSE or with the higest R-squared, it may be same model or they can be different models.
++ After numerous tweaking cycles, choose the best model: the one with the lowest RMSE or the highest R-squared, which may or may not be the same model.

-+ Refit the best model(s) with the training data by provding the tuned workflow.
++ Provide the tuned methodology to refit the best model(s) using the training data.

 ### Cross-validation plan

-A k-fold cross-validation will randomly split the training data into k groups of roughly equal size (called “folds”).
-A resample of the analysis data consisted of k-1 of the folds while the assessment set contains the final fold.
-In basic k-fold cross-validation (i.e. no repeats), the number of resamples is equal to k.
+A k-fold cross-validation divides the training data into k groups of roughly equal size (referred to as "folds").
+The analytical data was resampled to include k-1 of the folds, while the assessment set included the final fold.
+The number of resamples in simple k-fold cross-validation (i.e. no repeats) is equal to k.

 ### Grid search specification

-Thanks to the dials package it is possible to define specifications for either Random Grid or Latin Hypercube Sampling (LHS).
+It is possible to establish specifications for either Random Grid or Latin Hypercube Sampling using the dials package (LHS).

-We define a grid of size 20 e.g. 20 random values combinations of the 7 tunable parameters.
-Remember to set the seed to fix the grid since it uses a random process, you may have different values.
+We create a 20-by-20- Because it employs a random procedure, you may have different values.
+Remember to set the seed to fix the grid.

-Since we have defined a 10-fold cross-validation there will be 20 predictions per fold and the mean of the performance metric (RMSE, R-squared, ...) will be calculated.
+There will be 20 predictions per fold due to the 10-fold cross-validation, and the mean of the performance metric (RMSE, R-squared, etc.) will be calculated.

 ### Select and fit the best model(s)

-Please recall that we deal with workflows (not models directly) which incoporate a a model and a preprocessing recipe.
+Please keep in mind that we work with workflows (not models) that combine a model with a preprocessing recipe.

 ### Conclusion

-In this article you have learned how to perform hyperparameter tuning for 4 machine learning (non-sequentual) models: Random Forest, XGBoost, Prophet and Prohet Boost.
-A step-by-step detailed process was provided for Prophet Boost.
+You learnt how to do Prophet hyperparameter tuning in this post.

-You have learned
+You have gained knowledge.

-+ how to define tunable specifications for each machine learning algorithm.
++ for each machine learning algorithm, how to define customizable specifications

-+ how to set up parallel processing with a cluster of vCores.
++ how to build up parallel processing using a vCores cluster

-+ how to verify parameter values range prior tuning.
++ way to check the range of parameter values before tuning

-+ how to define a grid search specification for each algorithm
++ how to create each algorithm's grid search specification

-+ how to perform hyperparameter tuning and anlyse results with the plot against RMSE.
++ how to use the plot versus RMSE to analyse the effects of hyperparameter tuning

-+ how to adjust a specific parameter and retune, performing several hyperparameter tuning rounds.
++ how to fine-tune a specific parameter using many hyperparameter tuning rounds

-+ how to select the model and retrain the model.
++ how to choose a model and retrain a model

-+ how to add all tuned and non-tuned models into a modeltime and calibration table.
++ how to combine all tuned and untuned models into a modeltime and calibration table

-+ how to display all models accuracy results and plot forecast against the test dataset.
++ how to plot forecast against test dataset and present all model accuracy results

 ## References